nimeshawilwara/Image-Classification-Detection/README.md

 Instructions:

 1.Click the Browse Files button to upload your desired image. <br>
-2.Press the Classification or Object Detection button .
+2.Press the Classification or Object Detection button . <br>
-3.Wait a few minutes while our system analyzes your image.
+3.Wait a few minutes while our system analyzes your image. <br>
-4.View the results and insights provided by Web App.
+4.View the results and insights provided by Web App.<br>